WOSSAC® Projects

 Note that some of these elements are catalogue database fields not revealed on the website.

 Another popular archive standard format is the Dublin Core Metadata Element Set (DCMES).
-This is a very simple descriptive metadata schema, designed to support the discovery of resources from across a range of domains.
+This is a simple descriptive metadata schema, designed to support the discovery of resources from across a range of domains.
 It defines fifteen elements to support simple cross-domain resource discovery:

 The mapping of the WOSSAC schema to DCMES in its simple/unqualified form is as follows: